 Q: When did The Connection School begin?

-A: The Connection School was founded in 2011 at the direction of Kathleen Wrobleske with a team of faculty who collectively hold decades of experience teaching and researching about Christian classical education and is currently operating in its third school year.
+A: The Connection School was founded in 2012 at the direction of Kathleen Wrobleske with a team of faculty who collectively hold decades of experience teaching and researching about Christian classical education.
+The Connection School's first school year as an official K-12 school was 2012-2013.

 Q: How large is your student/faculty body?